FChia11/gradstudent/content/post/belgique_princess/index.md

 title: "Princess of Belgium Stephani; Countess of Lonyay Elemer, CH42474A"
 ---

-On February 1, 1909, the Princess of Belgium Stephani and the Countess of Lonyay Elemer, both living in Schloß Oroszvâr, Hungary, were awarded a patent for developing an innovative food warmer that would extends down to prevent fuel spills and protect the surface from excess heat.
+On February 1, 1909, the Princess of Belgium Stephani and the Countess of Lonyay Elemer, both living in Schloß Oroszvâr, Hungary, were awarded a patent for developing an innovative food warmer that would prevent fuel spills and protect the surface from excess heat.

 Date of Application: 13 February 1908